If Everyone Designs it, Everyone Can Use it

 Bringing new voices to build connections in our community, normalizing different lives and broadening pride in disabled-identity, interdependent solutions, and self-determination.

-My Analytical Approach
+Our Analytical Approach

 You’re gathering quantitative data from your analytics, but are those stats gathering info from all of your potential buyers?
 Learn what accommodation improvements your buyers may need.
-Remember, the disability community in Canada controls $55.4B in disposable income
+Remember, the disability community in Canada controls $55.4B in disposable income!

 You designed an accessibility plan, but your strategy might not have fit with the buyers’ preference.
 What do buyers feel is missing?

-How do we Recruit Long-term Employees with Disabilities?
+How do we recruit long-term employees with disabilities?

 Workers with disabilities stay with their employer five times longer than usual.
 Your inclusive recruitment strategy might need to earn more trust from potential disabled workers.
 Let’s review the way your information is collected, and communication barriers that intimidate disabled applicants.